On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 // Loop through the individual content items

-for (const content of draft.contents) {
+for (const content of session.contents) {

 // Ignore deleted content